mitchty/static-ghc-linux-demo/readme.md

-# Minimal example of creating a simple fully static binary with ghc
+# Minimal example of creating a simple fully static binary with ghc + musl libc

 I'm assuming you don't care about shared libraries at all, and also want to show a contrived example.
-This is basically the bare minimum.
+This is basically the bare minimum to get things working.

 ## Requirements